Student Visa / Entry Permit

-- Photocopies of financial documents under the name of applicant, e.g. bank statements, savings account passbooks, scholarship award notification, tax receipts and salary slips.
-If you are financially sponsored by another party, provide the sponsor's financial statements (do not send original documents as, once submitted, all documents are irretrievable);
+- Financial documents under the name of applicant, e.g. bank statements, savings account passbooks, scholarship award notification, tax receipts or salary slips.
+Applicants who are financially sponsored by another party should provide financial statements and passport copy from their sponsor (do not send original documents as they will not be returned after submission).

-- If you are a resident of mainland China, enclose a photocopy of your People's Republic of China resident identity card; also if you have a valid Exit-entry Permit for Travelling to and from Hong Kong and Macao (因私/因公往來港澳通行證), enclose a photocopy of the page with your personal particulars;
+- Residents of mainland China must enclose a photocopy of their People's Republic of China resident identity card; applicants who also have a valid Exit-entry Permit for Travelling to and from Hong Kong and Macao (因私/因公往來港澳通行證) should enclose a photocopy of the permit with their personal particulars.

-- If you are a Macao resident, enclose a photocopy of your Macao identity card; and/or
+- Macao residents must enclose a photocopy of their Macao identity card.

-- If you are a Taiwan resident, enclose a photocopy of each of your household registration in Taiwan (戶籍謄本) and Taiwan identity card.
+- Taiwan residents must enclose a photocopy of their Household Registration Transcript (戶籍謄本) and Taiwan identity card.

-A payment of HK$500 will be charged.
+A payment of HK$600 will be charged.
 Payment can be made by either of the methods below.
 The fee is non-refundable and non-transferable.

 What Happens Next

-Upon receipt of the applicant’s visa / entry permit application in a full and complete set, the University will issue the Application Form ID995B for Entry for Study (Sponsor) in Hong Kong and forward the application to the Immigration Department for approval.
+Upon receipt of the applicant’s visa / entry permit application with all required documents, the University will issue the Application Form ID995B for Entry for Study (Sponsor) in Hong Kong and forward the application to the Immigration Department for approval.

 Student Visa/Entry Permit Validation

-Student visa / entry permit must be validated upon entry to Hong Kong.
-Remember to present your student visa/entry permit to the immigration officer at the checkpoint.
+Student visa / entry permits must be validated upon entry to Hong Kong.
+Remember to present your e-Visa to the immigration officer at the checkpoint.
 A landing slip bearing your name, travel document number, arrival date, conditions and limit of stay in Hong Kong will be issued to you upon arrival.
-Do not lose your landing slip as it is a proof of your condition of stay in Hong Kong.
+Students should not lose the landing slip as it is a proof of their condition of stay in Hong Kong.

-- The University will not be able to sponsor your student visa / entry permit application if the application is incomplete.
+- The University will not be able to sponsor a student visa / entry permit application if the application is incomplete.

-- Student visa and entry permit holders are subject to the following conditions of stay:
+- Student visa / entry permit holders are subject to the following conditions of stay:

-- You must attend the educational institution, i.e. City University of Hong Kong, and undertake the programme or course of study as named in the letter of admission issued by the University; and
+- Students must attend the educational institution, i.e. City University of Hong Kong, and undertake the programme or course of study as named in the letter of admission issued by the University.

-- You must not take up any employment, whether paid or unpaid, or establish or join any business, unless you have secured prior approval from the Immigration Department (see Part-time Work & Internship).
+- Students must not take up any employment, whether paid or unpaid, or establish or join any business, unless students have secured prior approval from the Immigration Department (see Part-time Work & Internship).